The purpose of this document is to highlight the scope of Dedicated Desktop Support (DDS) service.

 While some problems require in-person troubleshooting or meetings with customers, the majority of support requests will begin with remote consultation.
 This model expedites resolution of many IT issues.
 In-person consultations are still used when needed.

 Many software applications can be installed using the DDS self-service software portals available for both Mac and Windows computers.Our customers should have a shortcut to these portals on their desktops.
 These allow our customers to install and upgrade software themselves, without needing administrator privileges.
 For software not available in these portals, we will assist you with the installation of that software.

 Computers may power off or hibernate due to issues beyond the span of our control

 We will perform problem isolation remotely with you.
-If it is determined that the computer may be powered off, we will request that you go to campus and verify the power status of the affected computer.
-DDS Technicians can resume remote problem isolation and resolution at that point.
+If it is determined that the computer may be powered off, we will request that you verify the power status of the affected computer.
+Our DDS technicians can resume remote problem isolation and resolution at that point.